michaelScopic/bloodlust-edit/README.md

 Just a pre-warning, I have zero clue how to make texture packs, I just copied and pasted textures from one pack to another and somehow it works. 💀

+## Download link

+Download the texture pack here: https://www.mediafire.com/file/yjrbt2ysi3jgr0k/§6§lBloodlust+EDIT+§6§l.zip/file

+(Don't download from this page's releases, as the color formating will be messed up)

 ## Previews

 WIP